lltfm/openness/works/the_epitomes_of_openness/contemplations/the_source_of_life_and_awareness.md

-# What is the "Source of Life & Awareness"?
+# What is "The Source of Life & Awareness"?

 [Openness GPT](README.md#openness-gpt):